-Since its inception in 1981, the Jacksonville Jazz Festival has presented itself with striking visual imagery in the form the official poster.
-Over the years, talented local artists have contributed their unique touch to this much anticipated and collectible piece of marketing and memorabilia.
-The festival is proud to present this year’s poster design by local artist and designer, Corey Kolb.
+Since its inception in 1981, the Jacksonville Jazz Festival has presented itself with striking visual imagery in the form of the official poster.
+Over the years, talented local artists have contributed their unique touch to this much anticipated and collectible piece.
+This year is no different.
+The festival is proud to present this year’s poster designs by Jacksonville artist Jeff Whipple.

 About the Artist